By Simone Delochan

-The photos of women brutally murdered in 2017 were plastered on the front page of last weekend’s Sunday Guardian (January 7).
-The precedent continues into 2018, with three women already murdered for the month of January.
+I remember the photos of women brutally murdered in 2017, plastered on the front page of Sunday Guardian (January 7).
+The precedent continues…

 While in many of the cases they were the victims of domestic violence, the issue bespeaks a larger problem of individual accountability and the absence of communities looking after the most vulnerable within.